hyper-nft-dev/hpyernft-repo-hub/docs/deployment/README.md

-# 🚀 Lemora Deployment Guide
+# 🚀 HyperNFT Deployment Guide

 ## Overview

-This comprehensive guide covers the deployment process for the Lemora wallet tracking platform, including the web application, Chrome extension, API services, and infrastructure setup.
+This comprehensive guide covers the deployment process for the HyperNFT nft.generation platform, including the web application, Chrome extension, API services, and infrastructure setup.
 Follow these instructions for production-ready deployments.

 ## 🏗️ Deployment Architecture